 Bergen Food Festival

 Farm-based food businesses from the counties of Hordaland and Sogn & Fjordane promote their products.
 The festival is held at the UNESCO World Heritage Site of Bryggen, the Hanseatic wharf.

 Stoltzekleiven opp is a tough race up the rough stone stairway from Fjellveien to Sandvikspilen.
 Are you game?
-The plans for 2014 will be announced in April/May.
+Plans and registration for the event 2015 will be announced in the Spring.

 Bergen International Film Festival

 BIFF is one of the leading film festivals in Norway, presenting over 100 films from around the globe.
 The 2015 program will be announced later in the year.

 Mini-Midi-Maxi Theatre Festival